renesugar/k_elda_archive/docs/_Dev.md

 change this, you can do so by editing `integration-tester/config/infrastructure.js`.

+### Restart the Daemon After Panic

+If the `kelda daemon` encounters a panic and quits, the socket file will still exist.
+Therefore when you start another daemon, you might get an error saying `error=listen unix /tmp/kelda.sock: bind: address already in use`.
+If so, remove the socket file by running `rm /tmp/kelda.sock`, then restart the daemon.

 ## Contributing Code

 We highly encourage contributions to Kelda from the Open Source community!